ignatiusmb/mauss.dev/content/uses.md

 This page will serve as a living document and a place to see all of the things I've researched before so I don't have to spent a lot of time to redo my research again and just refer back to here.
 I also love to collect and track my stuffs so this will also act as my stuff's track record with its own history for my personal reminder as well.

+> Unless you have a good reason to, always prioritize **quality** over quantity/price

+This is the rule I've always look back to when looking for something.
+Living off of this really saves me in a lot of aspects.
+Always keep in mind that there's always a tradeoff when buying something, always.

+Money might only be the only thing you'll save if you're aiming for cheap or unreliable stuff.
+You'll not only lose on quality, but also your time and energy, sometimes even health and other stuff you wouldn't normally think about.

+Imagine using/buying something that only lasts for a week at most for let's say $1, compare that to the same product but better quality and perhaps reusable for let's say $10.
+Sure, you'll save some money early on, but as time goes on, the $10 product gives off more value for the money you spent on it.
+Its drawback is that you need to invest a lot more early on when you're buying it.

+This might not make much sense right now, but take a look at the top item on my Desktop Workstation list and it'll make much more sense why I'm emphasizing on quality right now.

 ## Desktop Applications

 ### Code & Text Editor